vgrafe/jest-reports/README.md

   - 2x faster than other actions on the marketplace thanks to aggressive caching
 - coming soon:
   - sharded tests support
-  - better hanlding of github's 50 limit on annotations
+  - better handling of github's 50 limit on annotations

 ## Usage